solidoss/solidframe/tutorials/mpipc_request_ssl/README.md

 ## Next

-If you are still insterested what solid_frame_mpipc library has to offer, check-out the next tutorial
+If you are still interested what solid_frame_mpipc library has to offer, check-out the next tutorial

  * [MPIPC File](../mpipc_file)